What is consciousness?

 Consciousness as the ocean/water

-The ocean and the wave is also a very common analogy.
+The ocean and the wave is another common analogy.
 Similar to the clay and the pot, the wave is just name and form.
-It might make us laugh to hear analogies about a wave comparing itself to other waves, or a wave becoming fearful upon approaching the shore.
-What makes this parable silly, of course, is by the fact that we all know waves are just water.
+It might make us laugh when we hear parables about a wave comparing itself to other waves, or a wave becoming fearful upon approaching the shore and meeting its apparent demise.
+But what makes these parables silly, of course, is the knowledge that all waves are just water.
 In other words, the wave’s fear of being different, inadequate, or incomplete isn’t justified and only shows its ignorance regarding its identity.
 Similarly, once we know the truth about who/what we are, life is more comedy than tragedy because, as the wise say, nothing is really happening here in spite of all the meaning we try to layer onto it.

 The ocean is another great metaphor for consciousness.
 As already mentioned, the wave erroneously believes that it is apart from the ocean; unique and separate.
 It forms opinions about its own wave-ness and that of other waves and begins to make comparisons.
-It suffers because it believes its identity to be tied with its size and shape when in truth, it is the whole vast ocean (somewhere there must be a children’s book that illustrates this better!).
-The ocean is also used as an analogy to explain how in karmic theory, the enlightened are not born again into a new life, but instead “merge” with consciousness, like a river flowing into the great ocean.
+It suffers because it believes its identity to be tied with its size and shape when in truth, it is the whole vast ocean (somewhere there must be a children’s book that illustrates!).
+The ocean is also used as an analogy to explain how the enlightened are not born again into a new life, but instead “merge” with consciousness, like a river flowing into the great ocean.

 Consciousness as electricity